Healthcare & Health Insurance in Mexico

 As a foreigner living in Mexico, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Mexico, you will have access to public healthcare.
 The public healthcare system in Mexico is known as the Instituto Mexicano del Seguro Social (IMSS).
 It provides a range of services, including preventive care, medical and surgical treatments, and hospitalization.
 The quality of care varies from region to region, but overall it is considered to be of good quality.
-The cost of care is also relatively low, making it an attractive option for those living in Mexico," commented a person living in Mexico.
+The cost of care is also relatively low, making it an attractive option for those living in Mexico," remarked one member in Mexico.

 What have your experiences during the pandemic with the local healthcare system been like?